boardfish/dissertation/contents/5-results-and-discussion.md

 focus on the practical, as opposed to the theoretical, limited the potential for my project to be particularly novel in its approach.
 One survey respondent even suggested that the intention was to introduce technology to *"trivial features"*.
-Still, in spite of having had to limit the scope of the project further and forgo many ideas that might have even given Blacklight commercial viability, I am very satisfied with the quality of the product that I was able to make.
+Still, in spite of the initial scope limitation, I am very satisfied with the quality of the product that I was able to make.

 ## Further Work